AMNESTY INTERNATIONAL

 Convention Against Torture not to forcibly return asylum-seekers to

-Eritrea where they would be at risk of torture and other serious human
+Eritrea where they would be at risk of torture and other serious

 rights abuses ;